itthinx/affiliates/readme.txt

 See the [Documentation](http://docs.itthinx.com/document/affiliates/) for more details.

+1. Affiliates Dashboard Overview - Front end affiliate dashboard section showing graphical statistics on clicks and earnings and the affiliate link tool.
+2. Affiliates Dashboard Earnings - Shows affiliates their recent earnings on the front end in the dashboard section.
+3. Affiliates Dashboard Profile - The affiliate's profile is part of the dashboard.
+4. Affiliates Dashboard Login - The dashboard section allows affiliates to log in.
+5. Affiliates Dashboard Registration - The registration dashboard section allows new affiliates to sign up.
+6. Affiliates Dashboard Blocks - An overview of available dashboard blocks that can be placed conveniently to compose affiliate areas.
-1. Overview - shows summarized information based on current and historic data
+7. Affiliates Overview - Shows summarized information based on current and historic data to the Affiliate Manager.
-2. Manage Affiliates - where affiliates links for your site's partners are maintained
+8. Manage Affiliates - Affiliate Manager's administrative section on the back end, where the site's partners are maintained.
-3. Visits & Referrals - per-day view of information about visits and referrals generated through affiliate links
+9. Visits & Referrals - Per-day view for the Affiliate Manager, provides information about visits and referrals generated through affiliate links.
-4. Affiliates & Referrals - per-affiliate view of information about visits and referrals generated through affiliate links
+10. Affiliates & Referrals - Per-affiliate view for the Affiliate Manager, provides information about visits and referrals generated through affiliate links.
-5. Traffic - showing daily affiliate traffic
+11. Traffic - The Affiliate Manager's view on traffic generated through affiliate links.
-6. Referrals I - per-referrals view of information about referrals
+12. Referrals I - The Affiliate Manager's overview on information about referrals.
-7. Referrals II - showing detailed information stored along with referrals obtained through the Affiliates Contact widget
+13. Referrals II - A more detailed view on information for the Affiliate Manager, based on data stored along with referrals.
-8. Totals - accumulated totals per affiliate and mark referrals as paid for time periods
+14. Totals - The accumulated totals per affiliate as presented to the Affiliate Manager, provides the information needed to process affiliate payments.
-9. Settings > General - where general plugin options are maintained
+15. Settings > General - Where general plugin options are maintained.
-10. Settings > Registration - customizable affiliate registration
+16. Settings > Registration - Customizable affiliate registration.
-11. Notifications - Affiliate and Administrator notifications
+17. Notifications - Affiliate and Administrator notifications.
-12. Menu - the Affiliates menu
+18. Menu - The Affiliates menu.
-13. Dashboard Widget - showing accumulated totals for referrals on the administrative dashboard
+19. Dashboard Widget - Showing accumulated totals for referrals on the administrative dashboard.
-14. Contact Widget - Usable example widget for lead generation and referrals with applied commission rate
-15. Contact Widget - Visitor's view (theme Twenty Eleven)
-16. Registration Widget - Lets visitors sign up to your affiliate program, fully automated.
-Also available as a shortcode to embed on pages.
-17. Registration Form - Visitor's view of a customized registration form.
-18. Registration Widget - View of a visitor's successful form submission to join the site's affiliate program.
-19. Affiliate Area I - This is showing the part of the generated Affiliate Area where an affiliate sees the affiliate URL and link when logged in.
-20. Affiliate Area II - This shows performance data on commissions and monthly earnings for an affiliate who is logged in.
-21. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.
+20. User Registration - Settings of the built-in User Registration integration, granting affiliates commissions on referred new users and customers.

 == Changelog ==